 Alyssa is freelance writer, speaker, fitness trainer and personal coach living in Seattle with her husband and their 3 daughters.
-They own a gym that she is not legally allowed to tell you the name of because it contains a trademarked word that she paid a lot of money to be affiliated with, but can't use without violating the trademark.
+They own Rocket CrossFit where she spends most of her time training men and women in ways that are as much emotional as physical.
 She can also be found on her eponymous blog, where she pontificates about food, family, politics and the Seattle rain.
 Yes, she would love to speak at your event, host a workshop or write something for you.
 Just ask.

 There is no difference between “you need to harness your sacred masculine energy” and “man up, bro.”
 None.